Cincinnati Music Hall: Architecture

-Each building also includes individual sandstone carvings, designed to display the different purposes of each space.
+Each building includes individual sandstone carvings, designed to display the different purposes of each space.
 The center building, Music Hall, has musical instruments such as French horns included on the facade, flowers and birds are included on the South Exposition Hall to represent its horticultural heritage, and scientific tools are featured on the North Exposition Hall to represent its mechanical heritage.

 The building was also known for its detailed brickwork, which included both carved and painted details on the building's exterior.
 However, during the 1969–1975 renovation, the building's exterior was sandblasted, destroying the majority of these details.

 History

 Pre-construction

 On September 13, 1818, the City of Cincinnati purchased a plot of land from Jesse Embree for $3,200 on the west side of Elm Street, just north of 12th Street.
 On January 22, 1821, the Ohio State Legislature passed an act that established "a Commercial Hospital and Lunatic Asylum for the state of Ohio."
 Thus, Ohio's first insane asylum was erected in Cincinnati on 4 acre of land bounded by the Miami and Erie Canal.
 The Commercial Hospital and Lunatic Asylum of Ohio was the parent institution for the Orphan Asylum, the City Infirmary, the Cincinnati Hospital, and Longview Asylum.
 Cincinnati Hospital, the main facility, was located along the canal at 12th and Plum Streets, which is now 12th and Central Parkway.

 Following the Cholera outbreak of 1832, the land was used as a "pauper's cemetery" until 1857 when city encroachment on the neighborhood made it unsuitable for such uses.
 Serious complaints from abutting property owners forced the "Pest House" to be relocated outside of the city limits.
-On January 29, 1859, the city converted the property into a park known as Elm Street Park and the land and buildings were used for exposition purposes until 1876 when it was turned over to the Music Hall Association.
+On January 29, 1859, the city converted the property into the Elm Street Park, and the land and buildings were used for exposition purposes until 1876 when it was turned over to the Music Hall Association.